Zstone19/pypetal/docs/pl_output.rst

 Module: Weighting
 -----------------

-The weighting module output dictionary will contain two dictionaries within it, one for pyCCF (with the key ``pyccf``) and one for JAVELIN (with the key ``javelin``).
+The weighting module output dictionary will contain three dictionaries within it, for the three modules (with keys ``pyccf``, ``javelin``, and ``pyroa``).
 Each of these two dictionaries will have similar data, representing the results from the weighting.
-If either of these two modules aren't run, then the value corresponding to its key will be :python:`None`.
+If any of these modules aren't run, then the value corresponding to its key will be :python:`None`.
 Similar to the DRW Rejection module, the values for the keys will be lists of results, one for each line, in the order of the input liht curves.

-For the pyCCF dictionary, the keys will be:
+Most of the keys for each of the three dictionaries will be the same:

 .. list-table::
     :widths: 20 60 20